pfaffventer/ibear-co-za-eclipse-rcp/README.md

 The input controls on the edit panel are bound to the data grid, the user can type values or select values or create objects on the fly by opening a CRUD modal, to create a new master file record for example, a new ‘Category’ as per the above screenshot.
 The toolbar at the top of this panel, allows the user to filter for a control as well as add or delete records.

 #Database
-write stuff about apache dbutils and google code jfilter here
+For mapping relational data to java objects I used Apache’s dbutils library and Google Code’s jfilter for super-fast reduction of java collections for filter functionality.

 #Conclution